 The study found that motorcyclists are more likely to be hit from behind by cars.
 Lane splitting eliminates that possibility for motorcyclists who will pass between lanes because no cars able to hit them from behind.
-Additionally, most lane splitting occurs at speeds lower than 50 mph.
+Additionally, most lane splitting occurs at speeds slower than 50 mph.
 At these speeds, injuries are usually less severe overall.

 Over the years, several bills have been passed in different states to legalize lane splitting.
 The following states have legalized the practice.
 So, if you’re riding a motorcycle, it’s important to keep these states in America where lane splitting is legal:

 - California – California was one of the first states to embrace lane splitting even before it was legalized, motorists and motorcyclists respected the practice for years.
 In 2016, it was declared legal across the state.
 California is the only state in America to officially make lane splitting legal.
 Assembly Bill No. 51.

 - Arizona – Lawmakers in Arizona first attempted to legalize lane splitting with Senate Bill 1007, but it failed to pass.
 At the beginning of 2020, however, Representative Noel Campbell introduced House Bill 2285 that aims to restart talks about legalizing lane splitting in the state of Arizona.
 Discussions are still underway, but people are expecting this motion to pass this time.
 AZ SB1007 | 2020 | Fifty-fourth Legislature 2nd Regular.